 Airlie’s favourite place to be

 The Airlie Beach Hotel aims to provide the most attractive choice for your stay or dining experience in the Whitsundays.
 We cater for both leisure and corporate visitors as well as for local residents.
-The line ‘in the heart of Airlie Beach’ says much about our location but does not convey the splendid views from the Ocean View Rooms, Premium Rooms and Suites directly across the beach to the Coral Sea and the islands to the north, while Village View and Motel rooms provide other options to suit all budgets.
+The line ‘in the heart of Airlie Beach’ says much about our location but does not convey the splendid views from the Ocean View Rooms, Premium Rooms and Suites directly across the beach to the Coral Sea and the islands to the north, while Village View and our Courtyard rooms provide other options to suit all budgets.

 The hotel features include a resort-style swimming pool as well as undercover parking.
 Our latest entertainment and dining venue ‘The Pub’ Bar & Bistro is now open.